Filippino Lippi: Biography

-He also worked outside the area of his home city, on the Certosa, or Chapterhouse, in Pavia and in Prato, where in 1503 he completed the Tabernacle of the Christmas Song, now in the City Museum; in 1501 Lippi painted the Mystic Wedding of St. Catherine for the Basilica of San Domenico in Bologna.
+In addition Filippino worked away from his home town, at the Certosa di Pavia, a Carthusian monastery or Charterhouse located outside Pavia, and also in Prato, where, in 1503, he completed the Tabernacle of the Christmas Song, now in the City Museum.
+In 1501 Lippi painted the Mystic Wedding of St. Catherine for the Basilica of San Domenico in Bologna.